KenKundert/inform/doc/user.rst

 """""""""

 .. py:function:: full_stop(string)
+   :noindex:

-:func:`inform.full_stop` adds a period to the end of the string if needed (if the last character is not a period, question mark or exclamation mark).
+:func:`full_stop` adds a period to the end of the string if needed (if the last character is not a period, question mark or exclamation mark).
 It applies str() to its argument, so it is generally a suitable replacement for str in str(exception) when trying extract an error message from an exception.

 This is generally useful if you need to print a string that should have punctuation, but may not.